roshhhhhhhhhh/Mini-Project/README.md

 #### Lim Shao Jie

 ## Practical Motivation
-#### ill effects of false and dis-information today, especially the recent anti-asian hate crimes from covid-19.
+#### Ill effects of false and dis-information today, especially the recent anti-asian hate crimes from covid-19.

 ## Problem Formulation
 #### Differentiating between real and fake news using title and text